ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Handling of messages for which SPF and/or DKIM evaluation encounter a permanent DNS error is left to the discretion of the Mail Receiver.

-###  Policy Discovery {#policy-discovery}
+####  DMARC Policy Discovery {#dmarc-policy-discovery}

-As stated above, the DMARC mechanism uses DNS TXT records to advertise policy.
-Policy discovery is accomplished via a method similar to the method used for SPF records.
-This method, and the important differences between DMARC and SPF mechanisms, are discussed below.

-To balance the conflicting requirements of supporting wildcarding and allowing subdomain policy overrides, the following DNS lookup scheme is employed:

-1. Mail Receivers MUST query the DNS for a DMARC TXT record at the DNS domain matching the one found in the RFC5322.From domain in the message.
-A possibly empty set of records is returned.

-2. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.

-3. If the set is now empty, the Mail Receiver determines the target for additional queries, using steps 4 through 8 below.

-4. Break the subject DNS domain name into a set of "n" ordered labels.
-    Number these lables from right to left; e.g., for "example.com", "com" would be label 1 and "example" would be label 2.

-5. Count the number of labels found in the subject DNS domain.
-Let that number be "x".
-If x < 5, remove the left-most (highest-numbered) label from the subject domain.
-If x >= 5, remove the left-most (highest-numbered) labels from the subject domain until 4 labels remain.
-    The resulting DNS domain name is the new target for subsequent lookups.

-6. The Mail Receiver MUST query the DNS for a DMARC TXT record at the DNS domain matching this new target in place of the RFC5322.From domain in the message.
-This record can contain policy to be asserted for subdomains of the target.
-A possibly empty set of records is returned.

-7. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.

-8. If the set is now empty, the Mail Receiver determines the target for additional queries by removing a single label from the target domain as described in step 5 and repeating steps 6 and 7 until there are no more labels remaining.
+Discovery of the applicable DMARC policy for any domain is accomplished via a DNS Tree Walk as described in (#dns-tree-walk).
+The target of this tree walk is a valid DMARC policy record, and the following rules should be applied to records that are found in this manner:

-9. If the remaining set contains multiple records or no records, policy discovery terminates and DMARC processing is not applied to this message.
+1. If the tree walk ends in the discovery of multiple records or no records, DMARC processing is not applied to this message.

-10. If a retrieved policy record does not contain a valid "p" tag, or contains an "sp" tag that is not valid, then:
+2. If a retrieved policy record does not contain a valid "p" tag, or contains an "sp" tag that is not valid, then:

-    1.  if a "rua" tag is present and contains at least one syntactically valid reporting URI, the Mail Receiver SHOULD act as if a record containing a valid "v" tag and "p=none" was retrieved, and continue processing;
+    *   If a "rua" tag is present and contains at least one syntactically valid reporting URI, the Mail Receiver SHOULD act as if a record containing a valid "v" tag and "p=none" was retrieved, and continue processing;

-    2.  otherwise, the Mail Receiver applies no DMARC processing to this message.
+    *   Otherwise, the Mail Receiver applies no DMARC processing to this message.

-If the set produced by the mechanism above contains no DMARC policy record (i.e., any indication that there is no such record as opposed to a transient DNS error), Mail Receivers SHOULD NOT apply the DMARC mechanism to the message.
+If the set produced by the DNS Tree Walk contains no DMARC policy record (i.e., any indication that there is no such record as opposed to a transient DNS error), Mail Receivers SHOULD NOT apply the DMARC mechanism to the message.